 Mulch It

-Pile up mulch around the base of the plant to give its root-zone a blanket of warmth.
+Pile up mulch around the base of the plant to give its root zone a blanket of warmth.
 Grafted trees and shrubs especially are vulnerable to die-back, so provide extra mulching to your fruit trees and rose bushes now.
-Be sure to pull pack that mulch layer at the first signs of spring.
+Be sure to pull-pack that mulch layer at the first signs of spring.

 Cover It

-If you have just a few small tender plants to cover or want to give an early start to next season, use a cloche or glass bell.
+If you have just a few small tender plants to cover or want to give an early start to the next season, use a cloche or glass bell.
 (An assortment of Colonial-era cloches is pictured here.).
 You can make a modern cloche out of plastic soda bottles or milk jugs.
 Be sure to take them off or vent them during the day.
 To vent them, you can prop them up with a small stick or on stones.

 Blanket It

 Watch the local weather closely and on the coldest nights of the year, have old blankets and sheets on the ready to throw over your plants.
 Blankets and sheets are an excellent precaution to take on nights with an ice warning.
-Many plants that are solid Zone 6 and 7 can still suffer severe winter damage and breakage, so go ahead and cover them when there is an ice storm in the forecast.
+Many plants that are solid in zones 6 and 7 can still suffer severe winter damage and breakage, so go ahead and cover them when there is an ice storm in the forecast.
 Then uncover when the danger of icing has passed.

 Insulate It

 Surround your most vulnerable plants with a metal cage (like your old tomato cages) or plastic mesh and stuff the frame full of leaves.
 You can also wrap the plant burlap tied with twine to achieve the same purpose.
-Then unwrap and unstuffy your plant in early spring.
+Then unwrap and unstuff your plant in early spring.

-Finally, if you find you have a real cold spot in your garden that is a frigid micro-climate, consider more long-term solutions for this spot.
-You can build a berm (earthen-wall) or stone wall to block some of the winds.
+Finally, if you find you have a really cold spot in your garden that is a frigid micro-climate, consider more long-term solutions for this spot.
+You can build a berm (earthen wall) or stone wall to block some of the winds.
 You can plant a border of tall evergreens as a wind-break also.
 Consider also the next time you out a shed, house expansion, or other out-building that this may be the location to place it and thereby create a new, warmer micro-climate for your plantings.